oswida/cyber/docs/en/background.md

 ## Reporter (+1 PSY)

-*You know, I can of course record it.
+*Of course, I can  record it.
 And I can even publish it, but it won't do any good.
 In a minute and a half, this footage won't be in the Infosphere anyway and the security will be after you and me.
 Do you really want that?*

 I resigned because: